On non-visibility of Kobayashi geodesics and the geometry of the boundary: Sufficient conditions for non-visibility in ( -)convex domains

 Note that the set of non-Goldilocks points of $\partial\O$ is closed by definition.
 Then the example above shows that failure of the local Goldilocks point conditions cannot describe the set of non-visible points, as the set of non-visible points is not necessarily closed.

 \qquad

 \textbf{Acknowledgements.} The author is grateful to his advisor Pascal Thomas for introducing him to the problem, and for his valuable guidance and endless patience throughout this project.
-The author is also thankful to his coadvisor Nikolai Nikolov for his support and many suggestions. \kern-3em {}
+The author is thankful to his coadvisor Nikolai Nikolov for his support and many suggestions.
+The author thanks to Filippo Bracci for informing him about one of their results which made possible to include Subsection \ref{sec:new} in the second version of this manuscript.
+The author is also thankful to the referee for a careful reading of the manuscript and valuable remarks. \kern-3em {}